 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-All Riverbank residents will be receiving a mail notice of the sewer smoke testing that will take place through out the City starting on July 8th.
 The National Plant Services, Inc (NPS) has partnered with the City to conduct smoke testing of the sewer collection system.
 This will be a three month project that is scheduled to start on July 8th and end around September 30th, 2019.
 Because the testing will take time evaluating the exact date or time of when our crews will be testing a particular location will not be possible; but all residents will receive a door hanger notifying them when this test will be in their area.

 Smoke testing is a simple means of locating the defects in sewer mains and service laterals that allow rainfall runoff or ground water to enter the sanitary sewer collection system.
 Locating and correcting these defects help conserve the available capacity of the wastewater collection system, lift stations and treatment facility.